Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Add Offers and subscriptions management in AdminService.
 Add methods : `retrieveAllOffersOfCompanyById, retrieveAllSubscribtionsOfCompanyById, getSubscribtionsOfCompanyByOfferId, subscribeCompanyToOfferById, subscribeCompanyToDemoOffer, unSubscribeCompanyToDemoOffer, unSubscribeCompanyToOfferById, subscribeUserToSubscription, unSubscribeUserToSubscription`.
 -   Add method `S2SService::checkS2Sconnection` to give the ability to check the S2S connection with a head request.
+-   Add methods `BubblesService::conferenceStart`, `BubblesService::conferenceStop` to start/stop the webrtc conference include in a bubble (Note that a premium account is need for this API to succeed).
+-   Add the events rainbow_onbubbleconferencestartedreceived rainbow_onbubbleconferencestoppedreceived when a webrtc conference start/stop.

 ### SDK for Node.JS 1.72 - June 2020